I Will Be Gracious to Whom I Will Be Gracious

 Moses asks to see God’s glory.
 God proclaims to him his name.
 In other words, if you grasp the name of God, you have seen his glory.
 God is not playing games with Moses when Moses cries out, “Show me your glory!” and God answers, “This is my name!”
 The names of God are the manifestations of his glory.

-The name in verse 19 is Yahweh, the same name we saw last week (the LORD, in your versions).
-But this time the name is given a different explanation, "I will be gracious to whom I will be gracious, and will show mercy to whom I will show mercy."
+The name in verse 19 is Yahweh, the same name we saw last week (the LORD in all caps in your versions).
+But this time the name is given a different explanation, “I will be gracious to whom I will be gracious, and will show mercy to whom I will show mercy.”

 The Glory of God Is His Sovereign Freedom

 Therefore, I would draw out this doctrine for us this morning: it is the glory of God to be gracious to whomever he pleases apart from any constraint originating outside his own will.
 Or another way to put it would be that sovereign freedom is essential to God’s name.

 God is utterly free from the constraints of his creation.
 The inclinations of his will move in directions that he alone determines.
 Whatever influences appear to change his will are influences, which ultimately he has ordained.
 His choice to show mercy to one person and not to another is a choice that originates in the mystery of his sovereign will not in the will of his creature.
 And Exodus 33:18–19 teaches us that this self-determining freedom of God is his name and his glory.
 If God ever surrendered the sovereignty of his freedom in dispensing his mercy, he would cease to be all-glorious, he would no longer be Yahweh, the God of the Bible.